ContainerSSH/containerssh.github.io/docs/reference/upcoming/auth.md

 ### TLS version

 The minimum supported TLS version can be configured using the `tlsVersion` option.
 It defaults to `1.3` and also supports `1.2`.
 Versions lower than `1.2` are not supported.
+Server certificates *must* use Subject Alternative Names (SAN's) for proper server verification.

 ### Elliptic curve algorithms